GOFUVI/hf_eouls_geoparquet_stac_specs/geoparquet_specs.md

 - File-level metadata MUST include the GeoParquet version, the name of the primary geometry column, and metadata for each geometry column (encoding, geometry types, CRS, bounding box, etc.).
 - Column-level metadata MUST describe each geometry column’s encoding, supported geometry types, CRS, orientation, edges, and may include an optional epoch for dynamic CRS.

+### Why GeoParquet?

+GeoParquet enables efficient and scalable storage of geospatial data.
+It leverages Parquet’s columnar architecture for compression and fast access to large volumes of information, while remaining fully compatible with the Apache Arrow and Parquet ecosystems.
+By embedding geometry-specific metadata (points, lines, polygons) directly within the Parquet schema, GeoParquet makes spatial data immediately interpretable by libraries such as GDAL, GeoPandas and others across multiple languages (Python, Java, C++), without sacrificing performance or advanced spatial operations.

+**Key advantages of GeoParquet include:**

+* **Efficiency and compression**: Columnar storage dramatically reduces file sizes and boosts read/write speeds.
+* **Interoperability**: As an open, widely supported standard, GeoParquet integrates seamlessly into diverse platforms and tools.
+* **Scalability**: Designed for very large datasets, GeoParquet is ideal for data pipelines, geospatial analysis, and Big Data applications.

+Although gridded surface-current fields—are typically stored in NetCDF (the de facto standard for multi-dimensional scientific data, using CF metadata conventions to describe time, latitude, longitude, depth and variable attributes), NetCDF is less efficient than GeoParquet when processing massive volumes of data.

+The HF-EOLUS project routinely handles very large datasets—sometimes numbering in the millions of records—and requires highly efficient analysis pipelines, which motivated our adoption of GeoParquet.

 ### Example Geo Metadata and Compliance

 Below is an excerpt of the `geo` metadata property as it appears in our GeoParquet files.
 It includes all **required** top-level fields from GeoParquet v1.1.0, as well as several **optional** spec extensions that we leverage for radial metrics.